-Hattie McDaniel was a movie actress who rose to international prominence for her portrayal of Mammy in 'Gone with the Wind' in 1939.
-As well as a movie actress she was a talented comedienne, stage actress, radio performer, and television star.
-She was the first black woman to sing on American radio and also the first black performer to win an Academy Award.
-When she attended the awards ceremony she was the first African-American to do so as a guest, not a servant.
+She was the first black woman to sing on American radio and the first black performer to win an Academy Award.
+When she attended the Oscar ceremony she was the first African-American to do so as a guest, not as a servant.

 She played Olivia de Havilland's loyal southern maid Callie in 'They Died with Their Boots On' in 1941, and the following year she appeared in 'In This Our Life' starring Bette Davis and once again she played a maid, but this time directly confronting racial issues as her son is wrongly accused of manslaughter.
 She continued to play domestics through the war years in 'The Male Animal' in 1942, 'Thank Your Lucky Stars' in 1943, with Humphrey Bogart and Bette Davis again, and 'Since You Went Away' the following year, but she was less feisty and assertive than previously.

 In response to criticism from the black community, McDaniel justified her generally subordinate roles by explaining that the choice was either to play a servant or be one.
+She stated that she worked not only for herself but thought she was working for future generations of African-Americans as well.
 Yet her maids do have their own style, often displaying sharp-tongued familiarity with their employers.

 Hattie McDaniel Academy AwardsOne Win: